VicWu07/quartz/content/notes/USAspending - Learning Hub.md

 >Negative obligations occur when agencies decrease **previous obligations** to
 >1. correct errors **or**
 >2. reflect new information (e.g., when a price of a project was lower than expected)

+>[!tip]- Main amount: "federal_action_obligation"
+>
+>Amount of Federal government’s obligation, de-obligation, or liability, in dollars, for an award transaction.